Mahdi Haghifam

 Mentor: Gintare Karolina Dziugaite

 - Proposed data-dependent generalization estimates for noisy SGD / SGLD using gradient disagreement.
-NeurIPS 2019 (link)
+NeurIPS 2019 Paper

 - The proposed method achieves for the first time non-vacuous generalization bound in various modern ML setups.